HyperBCS/danbooruBot/README.md

 # danbooruBot
-Simple bot for danbooru requests.
+Simple bot that returns pictures related to idolmaster

 # Requirements
 TwitterAPI which can be installed using 'pip install TwitterAPI'